 If BO=10, SO=9 half of the Superframe is inactive and so only half of Superframe duration is available for packet transmission.
-If BO=10, SO=8 then (3/4)th of the Superframe is inactive and so nodes have only (1/4)th of the Superframe time for transmitting packets and so we expect throughput to approximately drop by half of the throughput obtained when SO=9.
+If BO=10, SO=8 then $(3/4)^{th}$ of the Superframe is inactive and so nodes have only $(1/4)^{th}$ of the Superframe time for transmitting packets and so we expect throughput to approximately drop by half of the throughput obtained when SO=9.

 Percentage of inactive and active periods in Superframe for different Superframe Orders is given below Table 24-1.
+This can be understood from Beacon Time Analysis section of the IoT-WSN technology library manual.